tiziaco/minishell/src/parsing/README.md

 - Why do we need a stack and a parsing tree linked list data structure?
     - If we have the input `"echo "Hello World" | cat -e"` we initially encounter the terminal WORD_TOKEN (i.e. "echo"), which

+    You start by shifting tokens one by one into the stack, following rules determined by the parsing table.
+When a reduce operation is encountered, a certain number of items are popped from the stack to form a subtree.
+This subtree is then added back into the parse tree (not the stack) which is being constructed during the parsing process.